Top 6 Mega Pokemon Cards

 Mega Pokemon in the TCG

 In the Pokemon Trading Card Game, Mega Pokemon must be played as an evolution of Pokemon EX cards, and using one immediately ends your turn.
-Like normal EX cards, when one faints, your opponent gets to draw 2 Prize Cards instead of the usual one.
+Like normal EX cards, when one faints, your opponent gets to draw two Prize Cards (collecting six attains victory) instead of the usual one.

-Still, these costs are quickly offset by Mega Pokemon's gargantuan HP reservoirs and mighty attacks.
+Despite these disadvantages, the costs are quickly offset by Mega Pokemons' gargantuan HP reservoirs and mighty attacks.
 Don't believe me?
-Let's take a look at the six best Mega Pokemon cards (as of this writing, anyway!
+Let's take a look at the six best Mega Pokemon cards (as of this writing)!

 6. Mega Tyranitar